Spring Swimming Holes

 Frequently Asked Questions

-What makes springs swimming holes unique?
+What makes spring swimming holes unique?

-Unique swimming experiences in specialized water environments.
+Experience crystal-clear, often temperature-controlled waters with unique mineral properties and pristine conditions.
 Always assess depth, current, and footing before entering the water.

 Late spring through early fall is most popular.
 After storms or snowmelt, currents and turbidity can increase—check recent conditions.

-Are springs swimming holes free?
+Are spring swimming holes free?

 Many are free; some sit inside parks with day-use or parking fees.
 Bring cash or a card and verify rules before you go.

-What should I bring for springs spots?
+What should I bring for spring spots?

 Water shoes, sun protection, plenty of drinking water, and a trash bag.
 Never jump without checking depth and hazards first.